 When COVID-19 began we knew that it would be our lowest-income families of color who would be hardest hit and that the sudden and extraordinary loss of income could put many low-income households at serious risk of homelessness.
 So, we mobilized quickly alongside Sacred Heart Community Service and dozens of other public and private partners to meet this impending crisis.

 Working in collaboration with Silicon Valley Strong and the Silicon Valley Community Foundation’s COVID-19 Regional Response fund, we began aggressively fundraising to help secure resources for families and individuals in-need.
-Thanks to the generosity of dozens of public and private funders (see full list at the bottom of this page), we’ve raised $40 million to support families in need – including a $10 million anchor contribution from Cisco.
+Thanks to the generosity of dozens of public and private funders (see full list at the bottom of this page), we’ve raised tens-of-millions of dollars to support families in need.

 We also began developing the infrastructure to reach and assist vulnerable residents in our community.
 While we knew we could leverage our countywide Homelessness Prevention System, it only had the capacity to assist approximately 1,500 at-risk households per year.
-So, we also established a special COVID-19 Financial Assistance Program to help the tens of thousands of additional households who would find themselves in financial crisis.
+So, we have also established special time-limited assistance programs to help the tens of thousands of additional households who would find themselves in financial crisis.